FabricMC/fabric-docs/contributing.md

 When reviewing someone else's PR, make sure that:

-- The style guidelines are respected
+- Style guidelines are respected
-- The licenses have been respected (ours and other people's)
+- Licenses have been respected (ours and other people's)
-- The page has been added to the sidebar
+- Entries have been added to the sidebar
 - All authors and co-authors are given proper credit
   - Pay extra attention to **#wiki** contributors, asset creators, mods from which code has been borrowed, and writers and reviewers who made substantial structural and substantive changes to the page
 - External resources and sources are mentioned in the frontmatter